WilsonPercival/WilsonPercival/local variable frog bug/local_variable_frog_bug_r318b.md

 ## Problem description

-Variable jumps like a frog :frog:

-The variable jumps over conditions and actions with its participation.
+The variable jumps over conditions and actions with its participation like a frog :frog:

 ## Attach a .c3p